Brown-University-Library/geodata_un_retail_idx/README.md

 The pension contribution category is also unique, as all UN staff pay a fixed US dollar amount in pension contributions.
 This means that in addition to always having an index value of 100, the pension contribution category will list the same dollar weight value for all duty stations for a given time.

-Please read the “United Nations Post Adjustment System” methodology document for more details on how these categories are determined and how "total" index values for each station at a given time are calculated.
+The [United Nations Post Adjustment System methodology document](https://github.com/Brown-University-Library/geodata_un_retail_idx/blob/main/original_data/PABooklet.pdf) contains more details on how these categories are determined, and how "total" index values for each duty station at a given time are calculated.